luhlitt/Network-anomaly-using-deep-learning/README.md

 Access to the dataset can be found here. https://www.unb.ca/cic/datasets/ids-2017.html

-All files were combined into one file for use in this experiment.
+For this experiment all files were combined into one csv file.